 People hadn’t yet realized that Garrincha was the most amateur footballer professional football would ever produce.
 Or that for him, the joy of playing didn’t come with scoring goals, or winning games or even making money.
 Goals, victories, win bonuses – they were all just the inevitable products of the business of football.
 For Garrincha, the fun was in dribbling.
 Just dribbling.

 He would transfer this “hedonistic pleasure to the professional football context” and inspire fans with his incredible foot skill.
-When Garrincha was 19 years old, he went to a tryout with the Botafogo team unwillingly.
-As a young man, still a teenager he showed his skills by dribbling the ball around and even between the legs of the national team member and star, Nilton Santos.
+When Garrincha was 19 years old, he unwillingly went to a tryout with the Botafogo team.
+As a young man, still a teenager, he showed his skills by dribbling the ball around and even between the legs of the national team member and star, Nilton Santos.
 Santos was both extremely impressed and obviously intimidated as he immediately asked for Garrincha to be hired, for he did not ever want to have to face him as an opponent on any other team.

 In Garrincha’s professional debut he scored three goals.
-Although he probably could have been one of the best playing any position on the field he only played one, outside right, and always with the same strategy.
+Although he probably could have been one of the best regardless of position, he only played one, outside right, and he always played with the same strategy.
 This happened for one simple reason, no one could stop him.
-Coaches and teams tried many different strategies to keep Garrincha at bay, but failed to change his style of play and limit the dribbling Garrincha did.
-Garrincha’s legacy commenced very early in his career as he loved to fool defenders with his skillful technique and sometimes taunting.
+Coaches and teams tried many different strategies to keep Garrincha at bay, but failed to change his style of play or limit his dribbles.
+Garrincha’s legacy began very early in his career as he loved to fool defenders with his skillful technique and sometimes taunting.
 Because of his skill, arrogance, and joy for the game, people loved to watch him.
 His quick accelerations and uncanny dribbling skills earned him the name of the most skilled dribbler the game has ever seen.
 Garrincha is credited with being the player to teach the crowd to laugh during the game.
 He would pull stunts such as passing up an open goal in order to keep the ball and keep dribbling, only to dribble past the defender again and score.

 Garrincha was selected for the National team in the 1958 World Cup held in Sweden.
 He did not play in the first two games, but started the third.
 The opening three minutes of Garrincha’s international career are considered to be the best three minutes of Brazilian football history.
 In the opening 45 seconds Garrincha dribbled past defenders and hit the post, rebounding and setting a shot up for Pele.
 With a tone of dominance set early, Brazil continued to control the game.
 His first match ended in a 3-0 victory for Brazil.
 Throughout the rest of his first international tournament Garrincha continued to show his footwork and dribbling skills, setting up the first two goals of the Final.
 Garrincha’s performance in 1958 was impressive enough to earn him a spot on the Elite XI of the World Cup, his first world cup.